 When you stimulate your body to secrete its own hormone instead of introducing it from external sources, your entire endocrine system works in unison.
 It all functions symbiotically and maximizes the overall sensations of well-being.

-Before we get into the art of stabilizing female hormones through smoothies, it’s important to have some basic understanding of the endocrine system.
+Before we get into the art of stabilizing female hormones through smoothies, it’s important to understand the endocrine system.
 The endocrine system is made up of a collection of glands.
-These include the hypothalamus, pituitary, thyroid and adrenal glands as well as the pancreas.
+These include the hypothalamus, pituitary, thyroid and adrenal glands, and pancreas.
 Several tissues of the other organ systems also contain hormone-secreting glands and function as part of the endocrine system.
-These include the:

 - bone marrow

 - adipose (fat) tissue